-If you’re on the phone a lot, or stuck in meetings all day, commit to standing while you’re on your first call or meeting of the day.
+If you’re on the phone a lot, or stuck in Zoom meetings all day, commit to standing while you’re on your first call or meeting of the day.
 Work your quads, hamstrings and glutes by standing with your heels touching and your toes turned out.
 Squeeze your glutes together as if you’re holding a diamond between your butt cheeks!
 You can hold this position for the duration of your call, or begin pulsing once you feel fatigued.
-Squeeze, then release, and keep going for up to 10 minutes!
+Squeeze, then release, and keep going for up to 10 minutes.

 3. Keep a pair of old sneakers at your desk.

 This way, there will always be a reminder that you can still do a quick stair workout.
 Here's how to do it: Take the stairs two at a time for two floors, then do 10 modified pushups on the stairs.
 Go up 10 floors, then run all the way back down.

 Next time you put on a hydrating or detoxifying face mask for 10 minutes, commit to doing 10 minutes of a mix of squats, lunges and leg lifts in the bathroom.
 You can't do much else while you have a face mask on, so why not move your legs?
 It will make the time go by faster!

 Even if you ran out of time for a workout, these hacks will ensure that you’re at least doing something positive for your body and waking up your muscles to keep them tight and toned.